AaronWard/tauri-projects/README.md

 17. Embedding a WASM as a webview within a host tauri vue application - also included rust WASM backend function to be called from JS frontend.
 NOTE: html is rended using `web_sys`.
 18.
 19. Using the tauri store plugin to save and retrieve a `.bin` file key from the JS frontend.
 Files are saved to `$APPDATA/`  - Can be represented as `BaseDirectory.AppData`.
+20. Example of creating an email/password account within supabase Auth
+21. Example of logging in with an email/password account OR with Google account within supabase Auth